sloshy/fs2-es/microsite/docs/docs/typeclasses/driven.md

 The `handleEvent` function applies an event to your state, but you may have noticed that it returns an `Option[A]` result value.
 This allows us to say that applying an event may not always result in a final value.
-For example, in cases where state is "deleted" by an event.
+For example, in cases where state is "removed" by an event.
-If you know for certain that your state can never be conceptually "deleted", opt to use `handleEventOrDefault` instead which ensures that unhandled cases do not delete state.
+If you know for certain that your state can never be conceptually "removed", opt to use `handleEventOrDefault` instead which ensures that unhandled cases do not remove state.

 `Driven` is more comprehensive, but not applicable to all cases.
 `Driven#handleEvent` takes in an optional state, which in this case means that we might not have an initial state to apply events to.